hyperledger/identus-cloud-agent/docs/docusaurus/dids/create.md

 # Create DID

-PRISM DID is a type of _decentralized identifier_ that is used across Atala PRISM product suites.
+PRISM DIDs are a type of _decentralized identifier_ used across Atala PRISM product suites.

-It is powered by a variation of a [_sidetree protocol_](https://identity.foundation/sidetree/spec/) and uses Cardano blockchain as the underlying ledger for DID resolution and operation publication.
+It is a variation of a [_sidetree protocol_](https://identity.foundation/sidetree/spec/) and uses the Cardano blockchain as the underlying ledger for DID resolution and operation publication.

-A PRISM DID can be created entirely offline without interacting with the blockchain.
-This can be done by constructing a DID create-operation, which is a protobuf message with a set of public keys and services.
+A PRISM DID can be created entirely offline without interacting with the blockchain by constructing a DID create-operation, a protobuf message with a set of public keys and services.
-Once the create-operation is constructed, a DID can be derived from this operation which is well-defined by the PRISM DID method. [**TODO**: insert a link to the spec]
+Once the create-operation gets constructed, deriving a DID from this operation is possible, which is well-defined by the PRISM DID method. [**TODO**: insert a link to the spec]

 ## Roles